CatsAndProcurement/FR-Data-Analysis/README.md

 @author: CatsAndProcurement

-The purpose of the script is to download a user-defined dataset via the
-Federal Register (FR) web API, then aggregate and display the data using Pandas.
+The purpose of the script is to download a user-defined dataset via the Federal Register (FR) web API, then aggregate and display the data using Pandas.
+Documentation is intended to guide a new Python/Pandas user through the process of writing similar scripts in a clear, simple, step-by-step way.

 The FR is the official daily journal of the US government; it notifies the public of proposed and final changes to federal government regulations, among other matters.

 A web application program interface (API) allows access to FR datasets.

-Here's a sample FR web API call: https://www.federalregister.gov/documents/search? format=csv& conditions%5Bpublication_date%5D%5Bgte%5D=1%2F1%2F2017&
+Here's a sample FR web API call, broken down with each line representing a parameter to the call: https://www.federalregister.gov/documents/search? format=csv& conditions%5Bpublication_date%5D%5Bgte%5D=1%2F1%2F2017&